carrotquest/android-sdk/README.md

     }
 }
 ```
-Configure dependencies in your application's `build.gradle` file:
+Specify the dependencies in your application's `build.gradle` file:
 ```groovy
 android {
     ...